- Docs

 Overwrite Behavior:

-Control how much feedback users see during installation:
+Control how much feedback your users see during installation:

 | Level | Behavior |